UiPath/ProcessMining-pm-utils/README.md

 ```

 #### test_not_null ([source](macros/generic_tests/test_not_null.sql))
-This generic test evaluates whether the values of the column are not null.
+This generic test evaluates whether the values of the column are not null or empty.
 The test is only executed when the column exists on the table.

 Usage:
 ```